rime/weasel/ReadMe.txt

-* Howto Rime with Weasel
+* How to Rime with Weasel

 ** Preparation

+Assume we already have a default installation of Visual Studio 2008.

 Fetch svn, cmake executables.
 Fetch gtest, yaml-cpp, boost source.